marcietolbert/Email-Investigations/Join-Us-in-Creating-Unique-Material.md

 ### Summary of Findings

-On March 19, 2025, at 7:03:51 UTC, a phishing email impersonating the Uber brand was received by inquiry@mydfir[.]com.
-The email attempted to lure the recipient with a collaboration proposal and encouraged a reply for further communication.

 The message claimed to originate from “Vanessa,” allegedly a manager with Uber, using the sender address manager@partners-uber[.]com.
 The use of “manager” in the local-part of the email address is intended to convey authority and reinforce the sender’s claimed position.
 Additionally, the hyphenated second-level domain (partners-uber[.]com) is designed to visually impersonate the legitimate Uber brand, increasing the likelihood of user trust.
 A legitimate domain would more likely follow a structure such as partners[.]uber[.]com.

 The email lacked personalization and used generic brand collaboration language.
 No URLs or attachments were present, indicating the absence of an immediate technical payload and suggesting a social engineering objective focused on eliciting a response.